Baked Whole Chicken

 Can you make chicken stock from the chicken carcass?

 Yes, we love to do this!
 After you’ve gotten most of the meat off, place the carcass in a large stock pot or dutch oven.
 Fill the pan with about 8 cups of water and boil for about an hour.
-Then remove and discard the chicken carcass and use the chicken stock for a homemade soup.
+Then remove and discard the chicken carcass and use the chicken broth for a homemade soup.

 About JulieJulie Clark